 - A breakdown of all assets and liabilities

 - A list of monthly income and expenses to determine disposable income

 - A schedule of executory contracts and unexpired leases

 - A statement of the condition of financial affairs.

 The filing fee will be $360 in total which is made up of the $310 in court court costs and the $50 credit counseling.
 One of our lawyers in Athens, GA will start a chapter 13 case for $120.

 Take the First Step Toward Help

-Our bankruptcy attorneys are dedicated to treating clients like family and making client needs a priority.
+Our chapter 13 bankruptcy attorneys are dedicated to treating clients like family and making client needs a priority.
 We have specialized experience in assisting clients who are facing foreclosure on their homes, or have already had their homes foreclosed upon.
 Morgan & Morgan also specializes in matters of bankruptcy, real estate, immigration and debt collection defense.
-Let us help you with your debt relief, start your free consultation now by contacting us today at (706) 548-7070 to learn more about how our team of experienced attorneys can help you through these challenging times.
+Let us help you with your debt relief, start your free consultation now by contacting us today at (706) 548-7070 to learn more about how our team of experienced bankruptcy attorneys can help you through these challenging times.

 Chapter 13 Bankruptcy FAQs

 Lee Morgan has represented me many times in the past.
 I have always been very satisfied with their expertise and appreciate how smoothly the process goes because of their experience and preparedness.
 I highly recommend! - Thomas B.